 Your lifestyle is the way in which you live your life.
 It sounds simple but, there are many factors involved in a lifestyle and they vary from person to person.
 This is because attitude, perceptions and viewpoints.
 Lifestyle can include your habits, your passions, and even your hobbies.
 It is every component that exists in your life, creating your style of life.
 This may seem simple enough, but it eventually leads to the question: what is lifestyle medicine?

-Researchers have found lifestyle can impact your health, both physically and mentally.
+Medical researchers have found strong evidence to support the impact of lifestyle on health, both physically and mentally.
 Some will be positive, and others will be negative.
 For instance, exercise can offer rewards for your physical and mental health, while smoking cigarettes offer negative consequences.

 It is important to know the difference between positive and negative lifestyle factors, and how to choose those that will lead to lifestyle habits.